Inside: Everything you need to know to start a blog in 2021 to make money working at home.

 How to Start a Blog in 2021 that Makes Money

 I started my blog in January 2015 — and even the five short years since, I’ve seen the industry grow and change in so many ways!

 The core information in those posts is still spot-on — the same basic principals to start a blog have not changed.

 However, there are quite a few things about the industry itself that are different, so I decided to expand on my earlier posts and get a little more specific for how to start a mom blog in 2021.

 Here’s what we’ll cover:

-- The first step to start a mom blog in 2018
+- The first step to start a blog in 2021

 - Choosing a host and setting up your WordPress blog

 - The Importance of Having an Email List for your Blog